 - advanced university degree in humanities, preferably Law;

-- excellent knowledge of the 1993 Hague Convention and the current issues affecting child protection and adoption, including proven experience within a Central Authority in charge of adoption, a competent authority, an adoption accredited body or a specialised organisation working on child protection (minimum of four years);
+- excellent knowledge of the 1993 Hague Convention and current issues concerning child protection and adoption, including proven experience within a Central Authority in charge of adoption (preferably from a State of origin); a competent authority; an adoption accredited body; or a specialised organisation working on child protection (minimum of four years);

-- sound knowledge and proven experience in the area of adoption, child rights and child protection systems;
+- sound knowledge and proven experience in the area of child rights and child protection systems;

 - experience in project management in a developing country;